nearform/mira/docs/samples/README.md

 A DNS entry is created in Route53 and a certificate is assigned to the endpoint to allow connection through https.

-For full instructions, follow the `README.md` file provided in the Titus app, located in `packages/titus-infra-aws/`.
+For full instructions, follow the [README.md](https://github.com/nearform/titus/packages/titus-infra-aws) file provided in the Titus app.

 ## Sample Application Considerations